All About RV Toilets – A Definitive Guide

 Incinerator Toilets

-Now we’re starting to get into some of the crazier types of toilets.
+Now we’re getting into some of the more unconventional types of toilets.
 Honestly, the incinerator toilet is one that blows my mind a little.

-I mean, it’s just cool that you can have a unit inside your RV that turns your waste into a little pile of ash.
-(Less than a tablespoon of ash for every 3-4 uses, to be precise.)
+I mean, it’s pretty amazing that you can have a unit inside your RV that turns your waste into a small pile of ash—less than a tablespoon of ash for every 3-4 uses, to be precise.

-Similar to the dry flush toilets we described above, you’ll need to purchase special toilet bowl liners to use an incinerator toilet, so use can get very pricey very fast.
-Something to keep in mind if you’re full time, especially with a family.
+Similar to the dry flush toilets we described above, you’ll need to purchase special toilet bowl liners to use an incinerator toilet, so costs can add up quickly.
+This is something to keep in mind if you’re living in your RV full-time, especially with a family.

-Here’s how they work: You push a button to incinerate your waste, and the bowl is heated to 1200 degrees Fahrenheit.
-An exhaust vent routes smoke outside.
-The whole cycle takes about 2 hours, but not to worry—you can actually use the toilet while that’s happening.
+Here’s how incinerator toilets work: You push a button to incinerate your waste, and the bowl is heated to 1,200 degrees Fahrenheit.
+An exhaust vent routes the smoke outside.
+The whole cycle takes about 2 hours, but don’t worry—you can still use the toilet while that’s happening.

 Popular Brands of Incinerator RV Toilets: